-DUTIES: Vascular Surgeon to join the Department of Surgery at SUNY Downstate and provide Vascular services at Coney Island Hospital and Richmond University Medical Center in Staten Island.
-RESPONSIBILITIES: Supervises all vascular surgical care rendered by physician assistants, fellows and residents; Oversees quality assurance activities; Collaborates with department, division, hospital and school leadership on initiatives to expand the market share and scope of services provided by the Vascular Surgery program; Actively participates in department, hospital and campus-wide committees and work groups.
-Oversees and directs residents and medical students on the vascular service.
-(DUTIES AND RESPONSIBILITIES ARE NOT LIMITED TO THE ABOVE POSITION DESCRIPTION) QUALIFICATIONS: REQUIRED: MD; New York State medical license; Board Certification/Eligibility or Foreign Equivalency in Vascular Surgery.
-Completion of fellowship in Vascular Surgery.
-PREFERRED: Experience in all types of open and interventional vascular procedures; proven scholarly activity; record of research and educational activities.
+DUTIES: Are you looking to take your career to new heights with a leader in healthcare?
+SUNY Downstate Health Sciences University is one of the nation's leading metropolitan medical centers.
+As the only academic medical center in Brooklyn, we serve a large population that is among the most diverse in the world.
+We are also highly-ranked by Castle Connolly Medical, a healthcare rating company for consumers, among the top 5 leading U.S. medical schools for training doctors.
+Vascular Surgeon to join the Department of Surgery at SUNY Downstate and provide Vascular services at Coney Island Hospital and Richmond University Medical Center in Staten Island.
+The Department of Surgery Administration at SUNY Downstate is seeking a full time Vascular Surgeon/ Clinical Assistant Professor.
+The successful candidate will: - Supervises all vascular surgical care rendered by physician assistants, fellows and residents - Oversees quality assurance activities - Collaborates with department, division, hospital and school leadership on initiatives to expand the market share and scope of services provided by the Vascular Surgery program - Actively participates in department, hospital and campus-wide committees and work groups. - Oversees and directs residents and medical students on the vascular service.
+(DUTIES AND RESPONSIBILITIES ARE NOT LIMITED TO THE ABOVE POSITION DESCRIPTION) QUALIFICATIONS: REQUIRED: - MD - New York State medical license - Board Certification/Eligibility or Foreign Equivalency in Vascular Surgery. - Completion of fellowship in Vascular Surgery.
+PREFERRED: - Experience in all types of open and interventional vascular procedures - Proven scholarly activity - Record of research and educational activities.
 Closing Date: Open Until Filled STATE UNIVERSITY OF NEW YORK IS AN EQUAL OPPORTUNITY / AFFIRMATIVE ACTION EMPLOYER

 Internal Number: 47023